 Advice for shielders

-The government's shielding guidance comes to an end on 31 July and this could bring big changes to daily life for the many people in Kent told to stay indoors to protect themselves from the virus.
+The government's shielding guidance came to an end on 31 July, bringing changes to daily life for the many people in Kent told to stay indoors to protect themselves from the virus.

 Financial support and advice

 The coronavirus outbreak has affected different people in different ways.
 If you have seen a reduction in your household income and are experiencing financial difficulties there is support available for you: